itsdragonic/altimeline/README.md

 # Altimeline
-[This is an older version of Altimeline]
+[This is an older version of Altimeline II]

 See the history of our world on a map by scrolling through the timeline.